-Prof. Falk is a Senior Member of the IEEE, an elected member of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, and Academic Chair of the Canadian Biomedical and Biological Engineering Society.
+Prof. Falk is a Senior Member of the IEEE, an elected member of the Global Young Academy (GYA), a member of the Sigma Xi Research Society, Academic Chair of the Canadian Biomedical and Biological Engineering Society, Co-Chair of the IEEE SMC Brain-Machine Interface Technical Committee, and member of the IEEE SPS Audio and Acoustic Signal Processing Technical Committee.
 His research interests lie at the crossroads of telecommunications and biomedical engineering with particular focus on the development of affective human-machine interfaces and anthropomorphic, human-inspired multimedia technologies.
-Together with his research team, he has published over 180 journal and conference papers, book chapters and patents in these domains.
-His work has been cited (May 2017, Google Scholar) 2273 times, resulting in an h-index=23.
-His work has also resulted in numerous awards, including the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
+Together with his research team, he has published over 250 journal and conference papers, book chapters and patents in these domains.
+His work has been cited (August 2019, Google Scholar) 3500 times, resulting in an h-index=29.
+His work has also resulted in numerous awards, including the 3rd place Best Paper Award at CMBEC’19, the Best Paper Award at QoMEx’2018, the EURASIP Best Paper Award (Speech Communication, 2017), the Sigma Xi Young Investigator Award (2016), the Prix Rayonnement Bell (2015), the CMBES Early Career Achievement Award (2015), the Best Paper Award at the International Conference on Information Science, Signal Processing and their Applications (2012), the IBBME Best Paper Award (Category: Engineering in a Clinical Setting, 2010), the Top-5 New & Notable Award at Canadian Conference on Dementia (2011), the IEEE Kingston Section Ph.D.
 Research Excellence Award (2008), the Eberhard Haensler Best Student Paper Award at the International Workshop on Acoustic Echo and Noise Control (2008), the Best Student Paper Award at the International Conference on Acoustics, Speech and Signal Processing (2005), and the Professor Newton Maia Young Scientist Award (2002).

-Over the course of his career, Prof. Falk has trained over 60 highly qualified personnel (HQP), many of who received prestigious national and international scholarships (e.g., Science without Borders, FQRNT Quebec Merit Scholarship for Foreign Students, Colciencias, Erasmus Mundus, NSERC CREATE PERSWADE, FRQNT MSc Research Scholarship, ELAP, Bogue Research Fellowship, DAAD, MITACS), prizes (e.g., Prix d’excellence du recteur, Tableau d’honneur du vice-recteur à la recherche et aux affaires académiques, Best MSc thesis), and awards (e.g., Wearhacks 2014 Most Creative Award, AngelHacks 2015 Award, SYTACom, QBIN, CIRMMT, ISCA, and NSERC CREATE BIP Travel awards).
-The majority of former HQP has continued with their higher education training, been hired by top Canadian technology firms (e.g., OMSignal, Interaxon, Myant, Ludia, SAP) or by government agencies (e.g., Alberta Health Services, Canadian Institute for Health Information), created their own start-ups (e.g., Avertus), or are working abroad (faculty member at Santiago de Cali University).
+Over the course of his career, Prof. Falk has trained over 70 highly qualified personnel (HQP), many of who received prestigious national and international scholarships (e.g., Science without Borders, FQRNT Quebec Merit Scholarship for Foreign Students, Colciencias, Erasmus Mundus, NSERC CREATE PERSWADE, FRQNT MSc Research Scholarship, ELAP, Bogue Research Fellowship, DAAD, MITACS), prizes (e.g., Prix d’excellence du recteur, Tableau d’honneur du vice-recteur à la recherche et aux affaires académiques, Best MSc thesis), and awards (e.g., Wearhacks 2014 Most Creative Award, AngelHacks 2015 Award, SYTACom, QBIN, CIRMMT, ISCA, and NSERC CREATE BIP Travel awards).
+The majority of former HQP has continued with their higher education training, been hired by top Canadian technology firms (e.g., OMSignal, Interaxon, Myant, Ludia, SAP) or by government agencies (e.g., Alberta Health Services, Canadian Institute for Health Information), created their own start-ups (e.g., Avertus), or are working abroad (e.g., faculty members at Santiago de Cali University and University of Memphis).

-Prof. Falk a member of the Editorial Board of the Quality and User Experience (Springer) journal, the Journal of the Canadian Acoustical Association, IEEE Canada Journal of Electrical and Computer Engineering, and the International Journal of Healthcare Engineering.
+Prof. Falk is Area Editor of the IEEE Signal Processing Magazine, a member of the Editorial Board of the Quality and User Experience (Springer) journal, the Journal of the Canadian Acoustical Association, IEEE Canada Journal of Electrical and Computer Engineering, and the International Journal of Healthcare Engineering.
 He has served as Guest Editor to Special Issues in the Journal of Medical and Biological Engineering, Frontiers in Neurology, the EURASIP Journal on Audio, Speech & Music Processing, and the Journal of Electrical and Computer Engineering.
-He has served as Co-Chair of the Brain Hackathon during the 2017 Workshop on Brain-Machine Interface Systems, as Industry Chair at IEEE SMC’17, as Registration Chair at WASPAA’17, as Technical Program Co-Chair at MMSP’16 and QoMEX’13, Symposium Co-Chair (Theme: Biomedical and Health Informatics) at CCECE’12, Special Sessions Chair at ISSPA’12, and Program Track Co-Chair at WoSSPA’13.
-He has served as a technical program committee member on over 30 conferences, as served as reviewer to several granting agencies, including NSERC, FQRNT, MITACS, the French National Research Agency, the Danish Council for Independent Research, the Icelandic Research Fund, and the CRBLM Research Incubator Program.
+He has served numerous roles in dozens of national and international conferences and has served as a technical program committee member on over 40 conferences.